 Changes in multiple genes are associated with increased risks for a variety of cancers.
 The Information is Power screening program will provide access to testing of several dozen genes, including BRCA1 and BRCA2, linked to hereditary cancer risk.
 Although changes in these genes are rare, it is important to identify them because healthcare providers can use this information to alter a patient’s care or identify cancer at an earlier stage.

 Thank you for giving the gift of information.
 First, click the GIFT button and fill out the information.
-Next, you will then receive an electronic Gift card with a special unique code.
+Next, you will then receive an electronic Gift card with a unique code.
 Once you receive the code, you can then forward the Information is Power test card to the person you would like to receive the test.

 Upon receiving the gift notification, the recipient will then go directly to the Kailos website and order the test with the unique code.